weizhenye/Danmaku/README.md

   time: 233.3,

   // When using DOM engine, Danmaku will create a <div> node for each comment,
-  // these styles will be set to `node.style` directly, just write with CSS rules.
+  // the style object will be set to `node.style` directly, just write with CSS rules.
+  // For example:
   style: {
     fontSize: '20px',
     color: '#ffffff',